SoftwareAG/c8y-docs/content/microservice-sdk/cs-bundle/overview.md

 #### Windows system requirements

 *   Powershell (at least Version 6 or Core)
-*   .NET Core SDK (at least Version 2.0)
+*   .NET Core SDK (at least Version 2.2)
 *   Docker for Windows (at least Version 17.06)

 #### Linux system requirements

-*   .NET Core SDK (at least Version 2.0)
+*   .NET Core SDK (at least Version 2.2)
 *   Docker (at least Version 17.06)
-*   Mono (at least Version  5.4.0)
+*   Mono (at least Version 6.0.0)

 ### Runtime prerequisites

 The most important requirement is an installation of [Docker 17.06](https://docs.docker.com/release-notes/docker-ce/) or later.

-The recommended image for production is `microsoft/dotnet:<version>-runtime` as it contains the .NET Core (runtime and libraries) and it is optimized for running .NET Core applications.
+The recommended image for production is `mcr.microsoft.com/dotnet/core/aspnet:<version> AS runtime` as it contains the .NET Core (runtime and libraries) and it is optimized for running .NET Core applications.

-> **Important:** Cumulocity IoT supports only Linux containers.
+> **Important**: Cumulocity IoT supports only Linux containers.
 Nevertheless, for development – should you wish to do so – it is possible to use Windows containers.

-The SDK is based on the package `Cumulocity.SDK.Microservices` and it has a dependency on `Cumulocity.AspNetCore.Authentication.Basic` which is a package wrapper around the [Basic Authentication for Microsoft ASP.NET Core Security](https://github.com/bruno-garcia/Bazinga.AspNetCore.Authentication.Basic) which ensures adding basic authentication to Asp.Net Core.
+The SDK is based on the package `Cumulocity.SDK.Microservices` and it has a dependency on:

+* Cumulocity.AspNetCore.Authentication.Basic - a package wrapper around the [Basic Authentication for Microsoft ASP.NET Core Security](https://github.com/bruno-garcia/Bazinga.AspNetCore.Authentication.Basic) which ensures adding basic authentication to Asp.Net Core.